HD60Hz/squad-lab1-store/README.md

 For sake of simplicity, we will restrict the api of the database to : ``save_products`` and ``load_products``

 #### Save products
 Saving data to a CSV or a JSON file are technically different operations.
-Hence, it is a good practice to seperate the implementation version then delegate accordingly based on the configuration (chosen file type)
+Hence, it is a good practice to separate the implementation version then delegate accordingly based on the configuration (chosen file type)
-The configuration allows us also to resolve the path of the storage file : by concatenating the directory path, the file name defined as class attribut of InventoryFileDB and file extension (csv or json).
+The configuration allows us also to resolve the path of the storage file : by concatenating the directory path, the file name defined as class attribute of InventoryFileDB and file extension (csv or json).
 The resolved path can be communicated as argument to subroutines :``save_csv_products``, ``save_json_products``

-`The ``path`` of the ``os`` standard module can help us manage files and directories paths (verifition, access, composition...)
+`The _path_ of the _os_ standard module can help us manage files and directories paths (verification, access, composition...)
-In our case we need to construct the path to the file that will contain our data from : directory path, file name and file extension
+In our case we need to construct the path to the file that will contains our data from : directory path, file name and file extension

 ```python
     ...